Morebec/misas-go/README.md

 		),
 	)

-	// Entry points are procedure to start the system and its interaction layer.
+	// Entry points are procedure to start the system and its subsystem's interaction layers.
 	// Depending on the needs of the system, one could need to define different entry points
 	// starting different things. (e.g. Web Server, Message Queue etc.) mainEntryPoint := NewEntryPoint(